 - Forwarding any relevant UniSA documentation and information to the mentor teachers

-- Communicating with the University liaison and mentor teacher to monitor the progress of the pre-service teacher
+- Communicating with the University Supervisor and Supervising Teacher to monitor the progress of the Preservice Teacher

-- Collaborating with the mentor teacher, the pre-service teacher and University liaison to manage any pre-service teachers considered ‘at risk’
+- Collaborating with the Supervising Teacher, the Preservice Teacher and University Supervisor to manage any Preservice Teachers considered as Cause for Concern’

-- Ensuring that all reports are received by the Professional Experience Office (signed hard copy) within one week following the final day of placement
+- Ensuring that all reports are received by the Professional Experience Office (signed scanned e-copy or signed hard copy) within one week following the final day of placement

 - Ensuring that all claim forms are correctly completed and received by the Professional Experience Office following one week of the completion of the final Professional Experience placement day.

-The relationship between the pre-service teacher and the mentor teacher is critical.
-The role of the mentor teacher includes:
+The relationship between the Preservice Teacher and the Supervising Teacher is critical.
+The role of the Supervising Teacher includes: